 Student fellowships and assistantships to work with faculty on research projects.
 Submit a 2-page single-spaced project description, a letter of nomination from a faculty member, and a detailed budget to: Program in Law & Politics, HB 6108.
 For more information, contact Professor Dean Lacy.

-Some academic departments have funding for student research projects.
-Contact individual departments for further information.
+Some academic departments and programs have funding for student research projects.
+Click on the link above for more information, or contact individual departments and programs for further information.

 For students presenting research at a national or international conference in any academic discipline that involves computational techniques

 For students presenting science research at a national meeting or conference

 Dartmouth is an institutional member of CUR, and travel awards are available to students presenting research in the following areas:

 Students who have successfully completed two terms of a Presidential Scholar research assistantship can apply for the honors thesis stipend, which can be used for expenses related to honors thesis research or travel to an academic conference for the purpose of presenting research findings.

 Some academic departments/programs have funding for students who will be presenting their research at academic conferences.
 Funding is generally restricted to majors in the department/program.
 Contact individual departments/programs for information.